Eucalyptus Oil Inhibits Tuberculosis Spread, Studies Show

 This is not that surprising a result because eucalyptus essential oil has been found to be significantly antibacterial.
 A study from Germany’s Heidelberg University found that Eucalyptus essential oil from the Eucalyptus globules fruit was found to be significantly antibiotic against methicillin-resistant Staphylococcus aureus.

 One of the main compounds found in this oil included aromadendrene at 31 percent.
-They found the eucalyptus leaf oil was not as antibiotic as the fruit essential oil.
+The scientists found the eucalyptus leaf oil was not as antibiotic as the fruit essential oil.

 In a study from Italy’s SOC Microbiology and Virology Clinic, researchers found the Eucalyptus smithii was srongly antibiotic against biofilms of Staphylococcus aureus and Pseudomonas aeruginosa.